davidvsop/timeline/README.md

-Timeline project for reading long historiographies articles by section.
+Timeline project for reading long historiographies by section.